Niagara Peninsula: Visiting

 Hospitality and tourism has attracted numerous visitors to the area for more than 150 years primarily thanks to Niagara Falls.
 New development beginning during the mid-1990s has spun off an upscale hospitality boom throughout the whole Niagara Peninsula.

-Today, more than 10 million guests visit the peninsula annually to see the beauty of the Falls and the Niagara Parks.
+Today, more than 14 million guests visit the peninsula annually to see the beauty of the Falls and the Niagara Parks.
 Ecotourism has become more popular with more people finding and exploring out of the way places such as the Niagara Escarpment, named a world Biosphere Reserve by UNESCO in 1990.

 Niagara Peninsula wineries

 Another area of major tourism growth in the past thirty years has been the expansion of the grape and wine industry.
 The Niagara Peninsula is one of four recognized viticultural areas by the VQA in the Ontario wine industry.
 The many European-style wineries and vineyards have played a major role in attracting visitors seeking a unique cultural experience.
-Most of the local wineries offer full tours of their facilities with a few offering onsite dining featuring unique Canadian cuisine paired with their own VQA vintages.
-It is common for many of these wineries' world-class chefs to use fresh ingredients that are grown or acquired from local farms in season.
-Some wineries also feature live music and theatrical performances in the vineyard during the summer months.
-Visitors come during the coldest months of the year (usually December to February) to watch some varieties of grapes being harvested and pressed outdoors in the vineyard as part of the process of creating the sweetest, and among the most expensive, wine on earth – ice wine.
-A few Niagara Peninsula wineries have won the most prestigious international awards for their ice wine products, many of which are only available from the vintner.
+Most local wineries offer tours, with some featuring unique pairings of Canadian cuisine and their VQA vintages.
+Wineries may retain world-class chefs to use fresh, seasonal ingredients grown or sourced from local farms.
+Often wineries feature live music and theatrical performances in the vineyard during the summer months.
+Some visitors may come during the coldest months of the year (usually December to February) to watch grape varieties being harvested and pressed outdoors in the vineyard as part of the process of creating sweet ("liquid gold"), high-valued ice wines.
+A few Niagara Peninsula wineries have won the most prestigious international awards for their ice wine products, which may be only available from the vintner.

 There is an official Wine Routes Guide for those that wish to self-drive while transportation companies offering wine tours operate out of major hotel and bed and breakfast establishments in Niagara Falls, Niagara-on-the-Lake and Toronto.
 (Driving from downtown Toronto to the Niagara wine region is about two hours.)